-To: JPB Work Program-Legislative - Planning Committee

-Through: Michelle Bouchard Acting Executive Director

-From: Casey Fromson Chief Communications Officer

-Subject:50 Percent Off Promotional Campaign Update

-This item is information only.

-The Caltrain 50% Off Promotion launched in April 2022.
-The attached presentation highlights the Marketing and Communications insights from the campaign.

-None

-Caltrain discounted all fares by 50% for the month of April.
-With many people returning to the office and weekday and weekend events increasing, Caltrain offered this incentive so customers can travel where they need to go conveniently and affordably.
-The price reduction applied to all fares except the Go Pass.

-Prepared By: Robert Casumbal Director, Marketing and Market 650-508-6280 Research
+To: JPB Work Program-Legi islative - Planning Committee Through: Michelle Bouchard Acting Executive Direct or From: Casey Fromson Chief Communications Officer Subject: 50 Percent Off Promot ional Campaign Update Finance Com Recommenda 1 1 1 10 1 nning Council Reviewed Staff Coordinating Council Recommendation Action This item is info ormation only.
+Significance ed in April 2022.
+The attached pressights from the campaign. entation highlights Budget Impact None Background office and weel kday and weekend even re they need to go conve the month of April.
+With many peots increasing, Caltrain offered this intended and affordably.
+The price ncentive so customers Prepared By: Robert Casumbal Director, Marketing and Market Research 650-508-6280

-То: Joint Powers B oard Through: Michelle Bouch Acting Executiv From: Casey Fromson Chief Commun ications Officer Subject: State and Feder al Legislative Up date Finance Co Recommen ork Program- ;islative-Planning Γ Staff Coordinating Council Reviewed Staff Coordinating Council Recommendation

-Staff proposes the Committee recommend the Board:

-1. Receive the attached Federal and State Legislative Updates

-The 2022 Legislative Program establishes the principles that will guide the legislative and regulatory advocacy efforts.
-Based on those principles, staff coordinates closely with our Federal and State advocates on a wide variety of issues that are considered in Congress and the State legislature.
+То: Joint Powers Board Through: Michelle Bouchard Acting Executive Director From: Casey Fromson Chief Communications Officer Subject: State and Federal Legislative Update Finance Cor Recommend • • es the Committee recommend the Board: the attached Federal and State Legislative Updates advocacy effo islative Program establishes the principles that will guide the legislative and regulatory orts.
+Based on those principles, staff coordinates closely with our Federal and State a wide variety of issues that are considered in Congress and the State legislature.
 The attached reports highlight the recent issues and actions that are relevant to the Board.